Reqo: A Comprehensive Learning-Based Cost Model for Robust and Explainable Query Optimization

-We first extract subtrees of various sizes from the original query plan and encode them (along with the full plan) using the same tree model \(g_{\phi}\).
-During training, a learning-based explainer model \(\Psi\) automatically learns the contribution of each subtree to the overall cost prediction.
-In particular, \(\Psi\) estimates the contribution \( EC_{st_k} \in [0,1] \) of each subtree \( k \) by quantifying the similarity between its embedding \(\text{Emb}_{st_k}\) and the embedding of the complete query plan \(\text{Emb}_{ot}\) as below:
+We first extract all subplans (\(sp\)s) from the entire query plan \(p\) and encode them (including \(p\)) using the same tree model \(g_{\phi}\).
+During training, a learning-based explainer \(\psi\) automatically learns the contribution of each subplan to cost prediction.
+In particular, \(\psi\) estimates the contribution \( EC_{sp_k} \in [0,1] \) of each subplan \( sp_k \) by quantifying the similarity between its embedding \(Emb_{sp_k}\) and the embedding of the entire query plan \(Emb_{p}\) as below:

-The actual contribution ratio \( AC_{st_k} \) is defined as the ratio of the subtree's actual execution time to entire plan’s total execution time:
+The actual contribution ratio \( AC_{sp_k} \) is the ratio of the subplan's actual execution time \(T_{sp_k}\) to the entire plan’s execution time \(T_{p}\): { }